CharlesDias/Zephyr-Study/README.md

 where `$BOARD` is the target board.

-You can use the `custom_plank` board found in this repository.
+You can use the `custom_stm32h7b0` board found in this repository.
 Note that Zephyr sample boards may be used if an appropriate overlay is provided (see `app/boards`).

 A sample debug configuration is also provided.
-To apply it, run the following
+To apply it, run the following command:
-command:

 ```shell
 west build -b $BOARD app -- -DOVERLAY_CONFIG=debug.conf